Twisted Metal: Black: Reception

-By July 2006, Twisted Metal: Black had sold 950,000 copies and earned $31 million in the United States.
-Next Generation ranked it as the 61st highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in the States.

-Twisted Metal: Black garnered critical acclaim.
-It received a rating of 9.5 out of 10 from GameSpot and a rating of 9.6 out of 10 from IGN.
-In GameSpot's Best and Worst of 2001, the game was nominated for Best Shooting Game, and came in ninth in their Game of the Year category.
-It was also nominated in the "Best Graphics, Artistic" category.
+Twisted Metal: Black received "universal acclaim" according to the review aggregation website Metacritic.
+Daniel Erickson of NextGen said, "The best car combat game in history is also the most creative.
+Go get it."
+Dan Elektro of GamePro said, "If you've lost your taste for Twisted Metal, this is the game that will bring back your appetite.
+Twisted Metal: Black is car combat action at its best."

 Many critics praised its dark and outstanding storylines for each character and its variety of weapons and unlockables, but its hover style controls for not changing much from the previous installments and its unbalanced difficulty were noted criticisms.
 Maxim gave the game all five stars and called it "a road rager's dream come true".
 Playboy gave it 90% and called it "fun for the whole family!"
 The Cincinnati Enquirer gave it four stars out of five and called it "a fight to the finish, so it's important to keep moving and to quickly learn how and when to use each of the weapons".

-Daniel Erickson reviewed the PlayStation 2 version of the game for Next Generation, rating it five stars out of five, and stated that "the best car combat game in history is also the most creative.
-Go get it".

-Twisted Metal: Black Online was a runner-up GameSpots 2002 "Best Online Game on PlayStation 2" award.
+The game was nominated at The Electric Playground's 2001 Blister Awards for the "Best Multiplayer Console Game" and "Best Console Driving Game" awards, but lost to Halo: Combat Evolved and Grand Theft Auto III, respectively.
+It was also nominated for the "Best Shooting Game" award at GameSpot's Best and Worst of 2001 Awards, which also went to Halo.
+The game also came in ninth in their list of the Top 10 Overall.
+A year later, the Online version was nominated for the "Best Online Game on PlayStation 2" award at their Best and Worst of 2002 Awards, which went to SOCOM U.S. Navy SEALs.
+During the Academy of Interactive Arts & Sciences' 6th Annual Interactive Achievement Awards, the latter online version received a nomination for the "Online Gameplay of the Year" award, which went to Battlefield 1942.

+By July 2006, the game had sold 950,000 units and earned $31 million in the U.S. NextGen ranked it as the 61st highest-selling game launched for the PlayStation 2, Xbox or GameCube between October 2000 and July 2006 in that country.

 Twisted Metal: Harbor City

-A sequel project is Twisted Metal: Harbor City, though it was never officially announced and the project was later scrapped.
+A sequel project,Twisted Metal: Harbor City, was planned but never officially announced.
+It was later scrapped.

-Details on the game were revealed in the PlayStation 2 port of Twisted Metal: Head-On, Twisted Metal Head-On: Extra Twisted Edition.
-It was originally planned the levels of Harbor City to be greatly expanded and inter-connected with one another, giving a greater feeling of a single, complete world rather than stand-alone levels.
+Details on the game were revealed in the PlayStation 2 port of Twisted Metal: Head-On, Extra Twisted Edition.
+Harbor City was meant to feature interconnected levels to offer a sense of a continuous world as opposed to the discrete stages of the main game.
 The four completed levels were included in the game as a bonus feature entitled Twisted Metal: Lost.

 Webisodes

-Animation S4, a producer of 3D and Flash animations, created a series of six original Flash "Webisodes" to promote the release of Twisted Metal: Black, beginning with No-Face, and including Billy Ray Stillwell, Dollface, Bloody Mary and Mr. Grimm.
+Animation S4, a producer of 3D and Flash animations, created a series of six original Flash "Webisodes" to promote the release of Twisted Metal: Black, beginning with No-Face, and including Billy Ray Stillwell, Sweet Tooth, Dollface, Bloody Mary and Mr. Grimm.